Skip to main content

 Now you're ready to start the development environment.

-If you’d like to create a new plugin, run the following command:
+If you would like to create a new design or plugin, run the following command:

 Stand-alone development